 4.1 The following types of procedures should be adopted according to the amounts and nature of the procurement of works, goods and services.
-It should be noted that as the Group reclaims only a negligible amount of Value Added Tax (VAT) all values stated herein are inclusive of any likely VAT or Insurance Premium Tax (IPT).
+It should be noted that as FHG reclaims only a negligible amount of Value Added Tax (VAT) all values stated herein are inclusive of any likely VAT or Insurance Premium Tax (IPT).
 Note that all values relate to the calculation of the whole contract value irrespective of the length of the contract:

-Up to £10,000 Minimum 2 quotations/evidence of pricing required, unless of a specialised and limited supply - where a business case justification is required to the Business Leadership Team [can be approved by email consensus]
+Up to £10,000 Minimum 3 quotations/evidence of pricing required, unless of a specialised and limited supply - where a business case justification is required to the Business Leadership Team [can be approved by email consensus] Above £10,000 and up to £20,000 Minimum 3 quotations, unless of a specialised and limited supply - where an evidenced business case justification is required to the Business Leadership Team [can be approved by email consensus] Our DPS System can also be used for this dependant on the scope of works.

-Above £10,000 and up to £20,000 Minimum 3 quotations, unless of a specialised and limited supply - where an evidenced business case justification is required to the Business Leadership Team [can be approved by email consensus] Above £20,000 and up to £50,000 Minimum 4 invitation to quote, submitted through Public Contract Scotland as a 'Quick Quote' selecting only from suppliers who have completed a profile Above £50,000, up to UK thresholds Minimum competitive single-stage tender via Public Contract Scotland using the Single Procurement Document (SPD).
-Above UK thresholds Two stage tender process using SPD
+Above £20,000 and up to £50,000 Minimum 4 invitation to quote, submitted through Public Contract Scotland as a 'Quick Quote' selecting only from suppliers who have completed a profile.
+Our DPS System can also be used for this dependant on the requirement.
+Above £50,000, up to UK thresholds Minimum competitive single-stage tender via Public Contract Scotland using the Single Procurement Document (SPD).
+Our DPS can also be used for this process.
+Above UK thresholds Two stage tender process using SPD.

 Note: the above limits are the minimum required and, subject to the nature of the supply the Asset Manager may determine that a higher process is the best option for a lower value supply e.g. two-stage process for a £75,000 contract.
+Should anyone have any questions, please contact the Asset Manager when preparing procurement documentation.